nullbleed/pun/README.md

 Pun also needs root-rights to use `pacman -Sy`, so telegram-cli runs as root.
 We try to fix it, so telegram-cli doesn't run as root-user.

-Also add the path to your key-file(default: /etc/telegram-cli/server.pub) and user-name, who should receive the update message to the top of pun in their variables.
+You need to add the path to your key-file (default: `/etc/telegram-cli/server.pub`) and user-name, who should receive the update message to the config file.

 Configuration
 -------------

 The default config is in `/etc/pun.conf`.
 Commandline arguments overwrite this options.

-    FORCE_PACMAN=0  # force usage of pacman -> no aur support OUTPUT=none     # output mode: 'none', 'cron'
+    FORCE_PACMAN=0         # force usage of pacman -> no aur support OUTPUT=log             # output mode

+    USE_MAIL=1             # send notification mail
+    MAIL_ADDRESS=          # destination mail address

+    USE_TELEGRAM=1         # send notification message with telegram-cli TELEGRAM_CONTACT=      # destination telegram contact
+    TELEGRAM_PUBKEY=       # public key for telegram client

 Output-modes:

 - __none__: don't generate any output (no logs, no mail).
 - __cron__: quiet mode for cron mail.
 Only generates error messages or output if a mail would have been send.
-- __telegram__: don't generate output.
-Sends update-list via Telegram
+- __verbose__: always show package-list, etc.

 Errors